CopernicaMarketingSoftware/AMQP-CPP/README.md

  *  @param  flags       combination of flags
  *  @param  arguments   optional arguments
  */
-bool declareQueue(const std::string &name, int flags, const Table &arguments) { return _implementation.declareQueue(name, flags, arguments); }
+bool declareQueue(const std::string &name, int flags, const Table &arguments);
 ````

 Many methods in the Channel class support have a parameter named 'flags'.
 This
-is a variable in which you can enable a number of options.
+is a variable in which you can set a number of options.
 If you for example
 want to create a durable, auto-deleted queue, you should pass in the value
 AMQP::durable + AMQP::autodelete.